Skip to main content

 Audio Factory is a VR experience (Daydream port) showcasing spatial audio capabilities of the Resonance Audio SDK by Google.
 Explore each floor to experience how spatial audio contributes to the VR immersion.
 Requires: headphones (Bluetooth not supported) and Vive/Oculus Touch controllers.

-• Technical issues, such as floating above the ground and bugs, can detract from the overall experience.
+• Technical issues such as floating above the ground and bugs detract from the overall experience.

 • graphics

-The graphics of the game are generally described as simple and low-poly, with some users noting that while they are colorful and stylized, they do not stand out compared to other VR titles.
-The visuals serve more as a backdrop to the audio experience, which is highlighted as a key component of immersion.
-Overall, the graphics are considered adequate for a VR introduction but lack depth and detail.
+The graphics in the game are generally described as simple and low-poly, with some users noting that while they are colorful and stylized, they do not stand out compared to other VR titles.
+While the visuals may not be impressive, the focus on audio immersion is highlighted as a key aspect of the experience.
+Overall, the graphics are considered adequate but not a standout feature.

 • “Good low-poly colorful visuals.”